protodevsystems/python-pdf-splitter-extractor-and-renamer/README.md

 Scenario:
 1. You have a PDF file that contains multiple pages
+2. Each page is formatted the same way as the other pages but only having different values
-2. Each page should be splitted into individual PDF files
+3. Each page should be splitted into individual PDF files
-3. Each individual PDF file should be named after the Name field inside each respective page
+4. Each individual PDF file should be named after the Name field inside each respective page

 Just run: